 Paying for Study Abroad

-Each student receives an individualized ISAP Worksheet that details the cost of their term(s) abroad.
+Each full-semester study abroad student receives an ISAP worksheet that details the cost of their term(s) abroad.
 It is important to review this worksheet carefully.
 Please note that it contains estimates of your study abroad costs and financial aid and that you will be notified in case there are any changes in the quoted charges.
 If you wish to discuss your student account, please contact the ISAP Office.

 Full term study abroad participants are fully registered at Fordham and thus receive a Fordham University invoice which reflects the cost of the study abroad program and any adjustments.
 IMPORTANT: if the study abroad program costs more than Fordham’s tuition, the invoice will include an extra charge (supplemental tuition) to cover the difference; if the chosen program costs less than Fordham’s tuition, the Fordham bill will include a credit.

 Study Abroad participants are required to pay the University General Fee and the Technology Fee, in addition to ISAP fees for each semester of study abroad.

 Extra Program Fees